 Police use field sobriety tests to determine whether a person is driving under the influence (DUI) of drugs or alcohol.
 Poor performance on a field sobriety test is considered an indication of impairment that may be probable cause for arrest.
 California police rely heavily on field sobriety tests in determining whether to detain someone for DUI.
 However, even in optimal conditions, sober drivers may fail field sobriety tests and appear intoxicated.

 If you face DUI charges in California because of a failed field sobriety test, contact Santa Barbara DUI lawyers at the Aron Law Firm.
 We understand that field sobriety tests may lead to unjust arrests.
 That's why we're committed to standing up for our clients' rights and freedoms.
-Contact us to schedule a free and confidential consultation to discuss your situation today.
+Contact us to schedule a confidential consultation to discuss your situation today.

 What DUI Field Sobriety Tests Do California Police Use?